naenumtou/ifrs9/PD/README.md

 * `APIBOTMacro.ipynb.ipynb`: The usage of API from BOT (Bank of Thailand) to request statistical data such as macroeconomics variables that will be used for forward-looking model.
 * `cci.ipynb`: The Credit Cycle Index (CCI) for forward-looking model.
 This is the approach uses to create reference values both of CCI and Rho for transition matrix model.
 * `timeSeriesStationary.ipynb`: The time series with stationary analysis for macroeconomics data.
 This is not limited to only IFRS 9 Model but is applicable with other time series model.
 * `simplifiedCCI.ipynb`: The simplified version of Credit Cycle Index (CCI).
 This is the approach uses to find the optimize Rho (Only Rho) for conditional transition matrix.
+* `BOTNPLData.ipynb`: The usage of NPL Ratio data from the Bank of Thailand (BOT).
+This is the process of data preparation prior using the file.
 #### Univariate analysis
 * `univariateAnalysis1.ipynb`: The features selection by univariate analysis version 1, which is simple and straightforward.
 This is also applicable to other regression problems.
 #### Multivariate analysis